Send to a friend

 Barañao highlighted collaborations with private enterprises as valuable moves for science to make impact.

 Diego Hurtado, professor of history of science at the National University of Saint Martin and researcher at Conicet, Argentina’s national scientific and technical research council, sees a less hopeful landscape for such collaboration because of the new regional political context.
-“The G20 report explains that the science minister [of Argentina] is evaluating how to measure private R&D, but in the first eight months of 2016, the actual government’s policy produced a drop in industrial activity of more than 5 per cent and decidedly favoured financial and primary sectors of the economy”.

 For Hurtado, “It is the transnational character of the Latin American economies which explains more effectively the disconnection between research and productive sectors”.